Choice Products Hawaii

 • Just bring your prescription and your member ID to the medical center.
 To find medical centers, go to kp.org/facilities.

 • If you are registered at kp.org, you’ll be able to order refills online or by phone and have them delivered, with no cost for postage (applies to most drugs).
+See details by selecting “Kaiser Permanente Pharmacies” tab above.

-• If you present a prescription for a drug that is not on the Kaiser Permanente formulary, the Kaiser Permanente pharmacist will likely check with the prescribing physician to determine if a therapeutic equivalent from the Kaiser Permanente formulary can be substituted.
+• If you present a prescription for a drug that is not on the Kaiser Permanente Formulary, the Kaiser Permanente pharmacist will likely check with the prescribing physician to determine if a therapeutic equivalent from the Kaiser Permanente formulary can be substituted.

 • Information will become part of your Kaiser Permanente medical record, for better coordinated care.